Speaker profile last updated by AAE Talent Team on 09/23/2024.

 Hearing about Supernormal will change the way you think about yourself and those you love.

 Dr. Meg Jay is a keynote speaker and industry expert who speaks on a wide range of topics such as The Twentysomething Treatment: A Revolutionary Remedy for an Uncertain Age, The Defining Decade: Why 30 is Not the New 20 and Supernormal: The Secret World of the Family Hero.
 The estimated speaking fee range to book Dr. Meg Jay for your event is $5,000 - $10,000.
 Dr. Meg Jay generally travels from Charlottesville, VA, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Jimmy Wales, Robert Cialdini, Peter Thiel, Gerry Adams and Michael Ellsberg.
+Similar motivational celebrity speakers are Jimmy Wales, Sir Richard Branson, Robert Cialdini, Peter Thiel and Gerry Adams.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Dr. Meg Jay for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.